awsaavedra/awsaavedra.github.io/content/posts/ai-workflows.md

 The ability for agents and humans to coordinate will continue to scale more over time.
 This means high agency individuals will have further reach than ever before.
 Solofounders will no longer be a pipe dream--some people will indeed be the primary orchestrator of a fleet of agents.
+A single developer can now scaffold a full-stack application, write its test suite, and deploy it in a day.
+A small team can do what used to require a department.

-The economy will further bi-sect between the high and low agency at a rate and speed never seen before.
+The economy will further bisect between the high and low agency at a rate and speed never seen before.
+Those who can precisely define intent, set clear targets, and verify outputs will compound their leverage.
+Those who cannot will find their work increasingly automatable.
+The skill that matters most is no longer writing code--it's knowing what to build, why, and how to verify it was built correctly.
-The flip between those who have a deep understanding of coordination and control of informational streams and trends will become valuable.

 # High Leverage Things
 Things that will have more leverage now more than ever: